onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

-### Stages [stagelink]
+### Stages <a id="stagelink">Stages</a>

 Structure calculation and refinement in NMRFX Structure proceeds through a series of stages that represent a process of simulated annealing.
-Each stage has preset values for [Parameters][parameterlink] and [Forces][forcelink].
+Each stage has preset values for [Parameters](#parameterlink) and [Forces](#forcelink).
 The values specify a static or falling temperature to be used during that stage as well as parameters that effect what atoms are included in the non-bond contacts and the forces used in the energy calculation.
 These preset values can be overwritten by entering values for any stage in the .yaml file.
 A normal structure calculation using the [gen](#genlink) command proceeds through the following stages.
-The full set of parameters and force values for each stage can be seen [below][allstageslink].
+The full set of parameters and force values for each stage can be seen [below](#allstageslink).

 stage_prep
 :  This stage prepares the structure for the dynamics by first minimizing bad contacts and violations.
 It does this by a series of gradient minimization steps.
 Hydrogen atoms are not included in the list of atoms to be checked for contacts.
 This is partially compensated by increasing the diameter of atoms with attached hydrogens.
 The size of the heavy atoms that are included are reduced somewhat to allow the structure to more easily change its conformation.

 stage_hi
-:  High temperature dynamics are performed for a number of steps calculated using the *highFrac* [Parameter][parameterlink].
+:  High temperature dynamics are performed for a number of steps calculated using the *highFrac* [Parameter](#parameterlink).
 Performing dynamics at high temperature allows the structure to undergo large changes in conformation.

 stage_anneal_hi
 :  Annealing involves gradually lowering the temperature according to some predefined schedule.
 In this stage the temperature is lowered from the value used in **stage_hi** to a medium temperature